projectchrono/chrono/readme.txt

 Release 1.0.0
 XX-XX-XXXX

+- New ChConveyor class for creating conveyor belts.

+- New demo_conveyor.exe to show an example of usage of the new ChConveyor class.

 - Major feature: new ChMatterMeshless object to simulate point-based plastic deformable materials, using the meshless FEM approach.
 Useful for simulating mud, etc.